SamotsvetyForecasting/optimal-scoring/1-beat-the-house/beat-the-house.md

 - Instead of comparing forecasters against other forecasters, compare them against against the initial probability of the stakeholder who sponsors the question
 - Create a prediction market for each forecaster with a logarithmic market scoring rule, and allow each forecaster to move only the probability of their own prediction market.
-- Require forecasters to put their money where their mouth is by betting their own money, so that if their forecast is worse that the houses' own forecast, they loose money.
+- Require forecasters to put their money where their mouth is by betting their own money, so that if their forecast is worse that the houses' own forecast, they lose money.
 Optionally, sponsor forecasters once who start out without many fund themselves.

 In two accompanying papers, _Amplified Oracle_ and _Amplify a Bayesian_, we use the continuous form of this scoring rule like a lego-block: we combine it with other methods to build more powerful and general incentive schemes.